pypeit/PypeIt/doc/flat_fielding.rst

 The code can implement any, none or all of the corrections described above.
-We have set a default approach for each of the :doc:`spectrographs` based on our expertise and the data in the `Development Suite <https://github.com/pypeit/PypeIt-development-suite>`_.
+We have set a default approach for each of the :doc:`spectrographs/spectrographs` based on our expertise and the data in the `Development Suite <https://github.com/pypeit/PypeIt-development-suite>`_.

 Of course, for the correction to be applied the user